apache/doris/docs/en/docs/query-acceleration/slow-query-analysis/get-profile.md

     1 row in set (0.01 sec)
     ```

-3. Get profile
+3. Get Profile

-   When the cluster has multiple fes, you need to access the QueryProfile page of the fe http interface (http://fe_ip:http_port) that executes the corresponding query.
-Click the corresponding Profile ID to view the corresponding profile.
-You can also download the corresponding profile in the profile interface.
+   When the cluster has multiple fes, you need to access the QueryProfile page of the FE HTTP interface (HTTP://FE_IP:HTTP_PORT) that executes the corresponding query.
+Click the corresponding Profile ID to view the corresponding Profile.
+You can also download the corresponding Profile in the Profile interface.

    ![profile1.png](/images/profile1.png)
    ![profile2.png](/images/profile2.png)

 ## Doris cluster’s access to the external network is restricted

-When the cluster cannot access the external network normally, it needs to obtain the corresponding profile through the API (http://fe_ip:http_port/api/profile?query_id=).
-The ip and port refer to the ip and port corresponding to fe that executes the corresponding query.
-At this time, the first two steps of obtaining the profile corresponding to the query are the same as when accessing the external network normally.
-There will be a difference in the third step of obtaining the profile.
+When the cluster cannot access the external network normally, it needs to obtain the corresponding profile through the API (HTTP://FE_IP:HTTP_PORT/API/Profile?Query_ID=).
+The IP and PORT refer to the IP and PORT corresponding to FE that executes the corresponding Query.
+At this time, the first two steps of obtaining the Profile corresponding to the Query are the same as when accessing the external network normally.
+There will be a difference in the third step of obtaining the Profile.

-**Get profile**
+**Get Profile**

 - Find the corresponding Profile ID